Labs64/NetLicensing-Demo/README.md

 You can directly edit configuration files from within the repo as they are mapped to the correct locations in containers.

 ### System Requirements
-To be able to run Laravel Boilerplate you have to meet the following requirements:
+To be able to run NetLicensing Demo you have to meet the following requirements:
 * [docker](https://www.docker.com)
 * [docker-compose](https://docs.docker.com/compose/)